Neuropsychology Track (155213)

 Professor

-Interns on this rotation will participate in three primary clinical experiences:
+All interns on this rotation participate in three primary clinical experiences:

-All veterans of recent military operations (e.g., OIF, OEF, OND) are screened for a variety of behavioral health problems on their initial visit to the VAMC.
-Those who screen positive for possible TBI are referred for “second level” evaluation in the TBI Clinic.
-Patients there are first examined by a physiatrist, who consults Neuropsychology when further evaluation is needed -- e.g., for cognitive complaints, evidence of cognitive impairment, psychiatric symptoms, or complex differential diagnosis.
-After consulting with the physiatrist, the neuropsychologist or intern sees the patient for a single session, which typically includes a diagnostic interview, immediate feedback, psychoeducation, and recommendations for treatment.
-The session aims to delineate TBI severity and possible sequelae, and to differentiate the effects of possible TBI from those of other conditions (e.g., mood or anxiety disorders, PTSD, substance use).
-In adapting to the conditions imposed by the COVID-19 pandemic, patients may be seen either remotely by videoconference, or face-to-face.
-The ability to see patients remotely also helps to improve access for patients who may have difficulty traveling to the VAMC.
+TBI Clinic: All Veterans of more recent military operations are screened for a variety of health conditions on their initial visit to the VA HCS.
+Those who screen positive for possible TBI are referred for “second level” evaluation by a physiatrist, who then refers to Neuropsychology when further assessment is needed.
+Common reasons for referral include subjective cognitive complaints, evidence of cognitive impairment, psychiatric symptoms, or complex differential diagnosis.
+Patients in TBI Clinic are seen for a single session, which typically includes a diagnostic interview, immediate feedback, psychoeducation, and recommendations for treatment.
+The session aims to delineate TBI severity and possible sequelae, and to differentiate the possible effects of TBI from those of other comorbid conditions, such as mood and anxiety disorders, PTSD, substance use, and chronic pain.
+Patients may be seen either face-to-face, or remotely by videoconference.

+Neuropsychological Intervention Services: Education and skills-based intervention groups, based broadly on the AgeWISE model (O’Connor, et al. 2018), are offered to individuals who either have mild cognitive impairment or who are concerned about worsening cognition with age.
+Interns will begin by co-leading intervention groups, and will progress until they are leading groups relatively independently.
 Occasionally, skills-based cognitive remediation groups, based on the evidence-supported CogSMART model, are provided for veterans with memory difficulties and other cognitive complaints arising from TBI, severe mental illness, and other conditions.
-More commonly education and skills-based intervention groups, based broadly on the AgeWISE (O’Connor, et al. 2018), are offered to individuals who either have mild cognitive impairment or who are concerned about worsening cognition with age.
-Interns will begin by co-leading intervention groups, and will progress until they are leading groups relatively independently.
-When possible, these groups are offered in face-to-face format.
-However, under current conditions imposed by the COVID-19 pandemic, groups are conducted virtually, via web-based tele-health platforms.
-The ability to conduct groups remotely provides interns with unique training experience and improves access for patients.
 Opportunities are also available for interested interns to provide highly individualized cognitive rehabilitation and/or psychotherapy to neurologically impaired patients.

-Interns participate in all aspects of neuropsychological evaluations of outpatients with histories of TBI, cognitive complaints, and with other co-morbid conditions that can affect cognition.
+Neuropsychological assessment of patients with TBI: Interns conduct neuropsychological evaluations of outpatients with histories of TBI, ranging from mild to more severe.
+Patients typically present with cognitive complaints, and with other co-morbid conditions that can affect cognition.
 A hypothesis-testing approach is utilized, in which each evaluation is tailored to the specific needs of the patient and referral source.
 Emphasis is placed on a comprehensive record review and synthesis of clinical data to generate conclusions and recommendations.

 After completing this rotation, interns will be able to: